-On August 6, 2020, we completed an underwritten public offering of our securities, or the Public Offering, pursuant to which we sold an aggregate of (a) 569,043 shares of our common stock, including 92,856 shares subject to the underwriter's option to purchase additional shares, or the Shares, and (b) prefunded warrants to purchase 142,857 shares of our common stock, or the Pre-Funded Warrants, to the underwriter.
-The Shares were sold at the public offering price of \$10.50 per share.
-The Pre-Funded Warrants were sold at a public offering price of \$10.499, which represents the per share public offering price for the Shares less a \$0.001 per share exercise price for each such Pre-Funded Warrant.
+On August 6, 2020, we completed an underwritten public offering of our securities, pursuant to which we sold an aggregate of (a) 569,043 shares of our common stock, including 92,856 shares subject to the underwriter's option to purchase additional shares, or the August 2020 Shares, and (b) pre-funded warrants to purchase 142,857 shares of our common stock, or the August 2020 Pre-Funded Warrants, to the underwriter.
+The August 2020 Shares were sold at the public offering price of \$10.50 per share.
+The August 2020 Pre-Funded Warrants were sold at a public offering price of \$10.499, which represents the per share public offering price for the August 2020 Shares less a \$0.001 per share exercise price for each such August 2020 Pre-Funded Warrant.

-The Pre-Funded Warrants are exercisable at any time after the date of issuance.
-A holder of Pre-Funded Warrants may not exercise the warrant if the holder, together with its affiliates, would beneficially own more than 9.99% of the number of shares of common stock outstanding immediately after giving effect to such exercise.
-A holder of Pre-Funded Warrants may increase or decrease this percentage, but not in excess of 19.99%, by providing at least 61 days' prior notice to us.
+The August 2020 Pre-Funded Warrants are exercisable at any time after the date of issuance.
+A holder of August 2020 Pre-Funded Warrants may not exercise the warrant if the holder, together with its affiliates, would beneficially own more than 9.99% of the number of shares of common stock outstanding immediately after giving effect to such exercise.
+A holder of August 2020 Pre-Funded Warrants may increase or decrease this percentage, but not in excess of 19.99%, by providing at least 61 days' prior notice to us.

-The Public Offering raised total gross proceeds of approximately \$7.5 million and after deducting approximately \$0.7 million in underwriting discounts and offering expenses, we received net proceeds of approximately \$6.8 million.
+The underwritten public offering raised total gross proceeds of approximately \$7.5 million and after deducting approximately \$0.7 million in underwriting discounts and commissions and offering expenses, we received net proceeds of approximately \$6.8 million.
 The underwriting discounts and commissions and offering expenses have been charged against the gross proceeds.